JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 ## ⚠️ ATTENTION: Threre are some Issues on main that need to be addressed before it is considered stable again.
-Please only use Version **2.1.5** Until main is stable again.
+Please only use Version **2.1.5** and switch to the "Stable" branch when using Runtime Monitoring.

 Runtime Monitoring